plausible/docs/docs/google-search-console-integration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-In 2012, [Google stopped including](https://webmasters.googleblog.com/2012/03/upcoming-changes-in-googles-http.html) search terms in the `Referer` header when people click through a Google search.
+In 2012, [Google stopped including](https://webmasters.googleblog.com/2012/03/upcoming-changes-in-googles-http.html) search terms in the `Referer` header when people click on a Google search.
 They only send Google as the referrer source instead.
-This means that Plausible Analytics cannot automatically access search terms that lead users to your website.
+This means that Plausible cannot automatically access search terms that lead users to your site.

-However, you can still access your search terms by setting up your website on Google Search Console.
-Once you’ve done that, you can enable the Google Search Console integration in Plausible Analytics to get all of your important search results stats under one roof.
+However, you can still access your search terms by setting up your site on Google Search Console.
+Once you’ve done that, you can enable the Search Console integration in Plausible to get all of your important search results stats under one roof.

+This integration is privacy-friendly and requires no Google code to be placed on your site.
+Google is basically just sending us the information they've already collected on their search results.

-Here’s how you can add your site to Google Search Console and then integrate the Search Console data into your Plausible Analytics dashboard:
+Here’s how you can add your site to Search Console and then integrate the Search Console data into your Plausible dashboard:

 ## Add your site to the Google Search Console